kaspermunch/PopulationGenomicsCourse/Projects/README.md

 ### Project description and requirements

 The last part of this course focus on applying the knowledge acquired during these 10 weeks into real genetic datasets.
+We encourage you to work on the project in class Monday and Wednesday where one (or several of us) will be there to guide you and answer questions.

-The project is **mandatory** and needs to be handed-in as a report.
+The project is **mandatory** and needs to be handed in as a report.

 The requirements of the report are:

- * Report of at maximum 10 pages (including reference and figures)
+ * It should be at most 10 pages (including reference and figures)

- * It needs to be divided by sections: abstract, introduction, results/discussion, conclusion and references.
+ * It must to be divided into sections: abstract, introduction, results/discussion, conclusion and references.

- * It needs to be cohesive and coerent.
+ * It must to be cohesive and coerent.

  * Source code must be provided (appended or linked/github repository).

- * It must be in a pdf format.
+ * It must be in a PDF format.

-Three choices are given and you must choose one and produce the required:
+You can choose between three different projects:

-1. **Population Genetics on X-chromosome**
+1. **Selective sweeps on the X-chromosome**

 2. **GWAS of eye color**

 3. **Exploring non-African archaic segments**

+Each project lists two relevant papers.
+The two papers, which go with the project you choose, are included in your curriculum for the oral exam.

 #### Deadline
 The report must be handed in on the 22th of May at 9 AM.